 Mason is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mason’s overall crime rate is lower than average for the country.

-Mason is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Mason does not have a public transit system used by locals to get to and from work.

-The citizens of Mason are very well educated compared to the average community in the nation: 34.33% of adults in Mason have a bachelor's degree or even advanced degree.
+The population of Mason is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.33% of adults in Mason have a bachelor's degree or even advanced degree.

 The per capita income in Mason in 2022 was $47,017, which is middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $188,068 for a family of four.